sebdalgarno/northbeachconsulting-hugo/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Web mapping
+- Web maps
-- Interactive data visualization
+- Shiny apps
 - R packages
-- Shiny apps

 # Education to show in About widget
 education: